When is it Illegal for Landlords To Raise Rent?

 • Without proper notice

-Depending on the state, some or all of these situations may apply.
 Different states have very different laws regarding rent increases.
-Some states have very few laws, allowing landlords the flexibility to increase the rent as they choose.
-However, some states have rent control or otherwise stricter laws regarding rent control to protect tenants.
+Some states have very few laws, allowing landlords flexibility to increase rent as they choose.
+Others have rent control or rent-related regulations to protect tenants.

 Read More